 Additionally, people might exert themselves at work and increase their work hours to earn enough money to meet the financial pressures of the holiday.
 This can also inevitably lead to burnout.

 This excess pressure can have significant impacts on an individual’s mental health during this time of year.

 In the aftermath of COVID-19, there can be added pressure to see the people you have been missing for the past few years.
 This added pressure can cause you to feel overwhelmed, especially after restrictions.
 People usually begin to organise lunches, dinners, parties and events which can be overwhelming.

 To assist with the issues of socialising you can:

 - Put your health first – Don’t interact with people you aren’t comfortable with.
 You don’t have to go where you don’t feel safe.

 - Know your pace – Don’t feel pressured by others making plans that you have to show up to them all.
 You don’t want to burn yourself out, start slow and reintroduce yourself to socialising.

 - Try new things – Try to split Christmas across a few days for different groups to come together in smaller numbers if that could ease your concerns.
 You can even try an outdoor celebration.

-It is important to understand that you are not alone in feeling anxious, nervous or overwhelmed during the Christmas season.
-It’s important to know how to manage these stressors to be able to completely enjoy the time with family and friends.
+It is important to understand that feeling anxious, nervous, or overwhelmed during the Christmas season is common.
+It’s crucial to know how to manage these stressors to fully enjoy your time with family and friends.